Guyaloosh/Using-JasonFilles/README.md

-# Bored API Activity Suggestion Web App
+# API Activity Suggestion Web App

 This application is built using Node.js, Express, EJS, and Axios to generate random activity suggestions based on user-selected criteria.
 It allows users to find interesting activities to do when they are feeling bored or looking for something fun to engage in.